Aqueous20/Tropical-Treasures/README.md

 july 31,2025
 created context jsx for the context api created context api in the context jsx its a context function that stored the data from all products js and functions that will be accesssed using context api to be used in other components

 August 2,2025
 designed the html structure for the shop category page styled the html structure for the shop category page added banners for each shop category page (men women kids) using shop context api

 August 3,2025
 started login and signup design

 August 4,2025
 completed the login and signup html structure design for the login and signup page

+august 5, 2025
+edited the html structure
+styled the html structure for the signup and log in page may be changed further designed the html struture for the product page